mobfarm/FastPdfKit/README.md

 ## Changelog

+### Update 3.1 beta8 (November 28th, 2011)
+* Reverted to optional tiled overlay view (used for search resulth highlight).
+This seems to have fixed most 'crashes' (app bein killed actually) while zooming onto a page.

 ### Update 3.1 beta7 (November 25th, 2011)
 * Different handling of document view controller dismissal.
 It is no more necessary to call -cleanup on the MFDocumentViewController before relasing it.
 Actual